exonum/exonum-java-binding/exonum-java-binding/launcher-plugins/README.md

   }
   ```

-Finally, add `instances` section that describes the list of service instances to be started in the
+Finally, add an `instances` section that describes the list of service instances you want to
-blockchain.
-For each instance you need to specify artifact name alias.
-Java Instance plugin also
+start in the blockchain.
+For each instance you need to specify its artifact name alias.
-requires a list of additional parameters, which we provide for `timestamping` instance:
+Java Instance plugin also requires a list of additional parameters, which we provide for
+the `timestamping` instance:

 - `sources`.
-Points to a directory with Protobuf-sources of service configuration
+Points to a directory with the Protobuf sources of the service configuration
 message.
-We use `proto_sources` directory.
+We use the `proto_sources` directory.
 - `config_message_source`.
-A file name where `message_name` message
+A file name where the `message_name` message
 is located.
-In our example we use `service.proto` file.
+In our example we use the `service.proto` file.
 - `message_name`.
-A name of the Protobuf message used to represent service configuration.
+A name of the Protobuf message used to represent the service configuration.
   Optional, defaults to `Config`.
 - `data`.
-Your actual configuration in the format corresponding to `message_name` message.
+Your actual configuration in the format corresponding to the `message_name` message.

 ```yaml
 instances: